-Tinnitus is relatively common and can occur at any age.
-Healthcare service, BUPA, estimates one in 10 people will experience mild tinnitus at some point in their lives.
-While some experience volumes of low-level background noise, others will endure high-pitched, rumbling sensations that can drown out everyday sounds.
+In fact, according to healthcare service BUPA, one in 10 people will experience mild tinnitus at some point in their lives.
+Some will experience volumes of low-level background noise.
+Others will endure high-pitched rumbling sensations that drown out everyday sounds.

 On this page